BenjaminBristow/luma/README.md

 # Photo-Editor
-I place to automatically edit all your photos for you
+A place to automatically edit all your photos for you

 # Luma

 Luma is a command-line batch image editor built with Python.